Savanta

-Savanta (formerly Savanta ComRes) is a market research consultancy based in London, England.
-Established in 2003 as Communicate Research Ltd, ComRes was a founding member of the British Polling Council in 2004, and is one of the UK's best known polling companies.
+Savanta is a market research consultancy based in London, England.
+Established in 2003 as Communicate Research Ltd, then ComRes, it was a founding member of the British Polling Council in 2004, and, by 2016, it was described one of the UK's "most respected" polling companies.
+In 2022, it became known as Savanta.

 The company is prominent in the British media through its regular voting intention polls for ITV News, the Daily Mail, and for its surveys of legislators in Westminster and Brussels.
 Other media outlets such as The Independent, the BBC, and Sky News also commission Savanta ComRes research.

-It has offices in Westminster, Brussels and Shanghai, and works with clients across business, government, and the voluntary sector.
+It has offices in Westminster and Brussels among other locations and works with clients across business, government, and the voluntary sector.